Cataract Surgery FAQ's

 Can cataract surgery be done on both eyes on the same day?

-Typically, cataract surgery on the second eye is performed approximately two weeks after the first eye.
+Typically, cataract surgery on the second eye is performed one to two weeks after the first eye.